goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 Microservices-ready monolith is good because:

-- It can be deployed and executed locally as a monolith.
+- It can be deployed and executed easily as a monolith.
 - It has a single codebase.
 - It can be deployed as microservices using [feature flags](feature-flags.md).
 - Everyone is aware of code changes.